Get to know the basics of Form I-9

 1. All employers need to use Form I-9

 Federal law requires employers to hire only individuals who may legally work in the United States — either U.S. citizens or foreign citizens who have the necessary authorization.
-As a general rule, all U.S. employers must verify the employment eligibility and identity of each employee hired to work in the United States by completing Form I-9 for every employee, including U.S. citizens.
+As a general rule, all U.S. employers must verify the employment eligibility and identity of each employee hired to work in the U.S. by completing Form I-9 for every employee, including U.S. citizens.
 Employers are not required to complete Forms I-9 for independent contractors.
-However, it is against the law to contract for the labor of an individual knowing that he or she is not authorized to work in the United States.
+However, it is against the law to contract for the labor of an individual knowing that he or she is not authorized to work in the U.S.

-2. Newly hired employees must complete Form I-9 no later than first day of work
+2. Newly hired employees must complete Form I-9 no later than the first day of work

 Employers may not begin the Form I-9 process until an individual accepts an offer of employment.
 Newly hired employees must complete and sign Section 1 of Form I-9 no later than the first day of work for pay.
-The employee must present to the employer an original document or documents that show his or her identity and employment authorization within 3 business days of the date employment begins.
+The employee must present to the employer unexpired, original documentation that shows his or her identity and employment authorization within three business days of the date employment begins.

 3. Employers must complete Form I-9 within three business days of employee's first day

-An employer must use the documents presented by the employee to complete and sign Section 2 of Form I-9 within 3 business days of the first day of work for pay.
+An employer must use the documents presented by the employee to complete and sign Section 2 of Form I-9 within three business days of the first day of work for pay (for example, if an employee begins work for pay on Monday, an employer must complete Section 2 by Thursday of that week).
 Among other things, employers are required to physically examine each document to determine if it reasonably appears on its face to be genuine and relate to the employee presenting it.
 If a document does not satisfy these criteria, the employer should reject it and allow the employee to present other acceptable documentation.

 4. Form I-9 must be kept for a certain amount of time after an employee leaves